Supersize your thoughts and heal your life through the miraculous mirror effect of intention in a small group

 We have some great excursions planned for this retreat.
 We have found that starting with a general schedule and then focusing in on specific outings as our time together unfolds creates a more powerful offering.
 Below are some of the areas we will be exploring together.

 As you arrive into the Tuscany region, you are greeted by the amazing landscapes of rolling hills covered by vineyards, olive groves and scattered villages throughout the region.
 After you settle in, you will have time to relax, explore the area, sip some mineral water or wine and breathe in the fragrance of the countryside.
 You will stay at the villa for the next seven days, so get comfortable and enjoy the splendor.
 Each morning we will offer a yoga and meditation session to start the day followed by breakfast.
 Lynne and Bryan will be offering sessions in the morning or sometime during the day and you will be exploring some fascinating areas and sites in Tuscany.
 Please note…we know there are a multitude of ways that people wish to enjoy seeing a new place.
 Given all the individual desires, we do not give guided tours or walk around with an umbrella herding you to different places.
 We give you general information and support you in having an experience that works for you.
-If you wish to have a guided tour, we are happy to assist you in finding one that works at an additional cost.
+If you wish to have a guided tour, we are happy to assist you in finding one that works for you at an additional cost.
 Here is a little information on these excursions:

 A GENERAL Schedule for the week